China's Jade Rabbit moon rover awake but still malfunctioning

 Scientists had said the outcome of the repair efforts would be unclear until the rover emerged from the period of darkness, during which it is supposed to shut down.

-But after awakening this week, Jade Rabbit is still not functioning properly, China National Radio said, citing Pei Zhaoyu, a spokesman for the lunar probe programme.
+But after awakening this week, Jade Rabbit is still not functioning properly, China National Radio said, citing Pei Zhaoyu, a spokesman for the lunar probe program.

 "It's awake.
 We have a signal.
 But the problem still hasn't been resolved," Pei said, but gave no further details.